 The Ministry of Culture: The ministry is responsible for Danish non-formal adult education, voluntary activities in democratic associations, day folk high schools, university extensions (Folkeuniversitetet), folk high schools, and sports.

-The Ministry of Culture is the responsible authority for distributing the profits from the national lottery and football pools (udlodningsmidlerne) to national sports federations, which organise local sports associations.
-From the national lottery and football pools, 9.79% of the profits are used for youth purposes.
+The Ministry of Culture is the responsible authority for distributing the profits from the national lottery and football pools (udlodningsmidlerne) to on one hand national sports federations, which organise local sports associations and on the other hand 9.79% of the profits are used for youth purposes.
 The Danish Youth Council (Dansk Ungdoms Fællesråd, DUF) administers the youth pool.

 The Ministry of Social Affairs and Senior Citizens: The ministry is responsible for the Act on Social Services (Serviceloven), which establishes municipalities’ responsibility for setting up special youth clubs for young people with special needs who cannot participate in ordinary youth clubs.